High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Methodology

 We determined $A_{BP}$ through $A_{BP} = BP - M_{BP} - 5 \log_{10}(d) + 5$, where $BP$ is the apparent Gaia magnitude, and the remaining terms give the predicted, reddening-free apparent magnitude of a RC-like star.
 We derived $M_{BP}$ from the absolute magnitude in the $K_s$ band, adopting $M_{K_{\rm S}} = -1.650\pm0.025\ \text{mag}$, a well-established value for RC stars from the literature \citep[e.g.][]{khan2023}.
 We then used the intrinsic color $(BP - K_{\rm s})_0$ derived from the subset of selected RC-like stars that have negligible calibrated $\texttt{SFD}$ reddening values, $E(B-V) < 0.02$ (see Section~\ref{samples}).
 The median intrinsic color $(BP - K_{\rm S})_0$ for this low-extinction RC sample was found to be $2.717\pm0.053\ \text{mag}$, yielding an absolute magnitude of $M_{BP} = (BP - K_{\rm S})_0 + M_{K_{\rm S}} = = 1.067\pm{0.059}\ \text{mag}$.
 Next, we calculated $A_{BP}$ for each RC star using $M_{BP}$, observed magnitude $BP$, and distance $d$.
 We utilized distances from \citet{bailer-jones2021} for stars with $\textit{Gaia}$ EDR3 parallax uncertainties better than $20\%$, prioritizing photo-geometric distances when available, as they are considered more reliable than purely geometric distances \citet{bailer-jones2021}.

 Fig.~\ref{fig:anchor} shows the relationship between $A_{BP}$ and $E(BP - RP)$ for the RC-like stars.
-To derive the extinction ratio $A_{BP}/A_{RP}$, we fit a linear model to the binned data in steps of $0.12\ \text{mag}$ in $E(BP - RP)$ (red dashed line, red squares), as we preferred the binned fit to avoid bias due to the overdensity of stars with low extinction (see the grey colormap).
-The best fit (for the binned data) yielded a slope of $0.408 \pm 0.001$ and an intercept of $-0.006 \pm 0.002$.
-For comparison, the un-binned data resulted in a slope of $0.395 \pm 0.001$ and an intercept of $0.014 \pm 0.002$.
+To derive the extinction ratio $A_{BP}/A_{RP}$, we fit a linear model to the binned data in steps of $0.12\ \text{mag}$ (corresponding to 20 bins, each containing at least 5 stars) in $E(BP - RP)$ (red dashed line, red squares), as we preferred the binned fit to avoid bias due to the overdensity of stars with low extinction (see the grey colormap).
+The best fit (for the binned data) yielded a slope of $0.410 \pm 0.001$ and an intercept of $-0.008 \pm 0.002$.
+For comparison, the un-binned data resulted in a slope of $0.396 \pm 0.001$ and an intercept of $0.013 \pm 0.002$.
 Using the slope derived from the preferred binned linear fit, we calculated the final extinction ratio to be $A_{BP}/A_{RP} = 1.694 \pm 0.004$.
 This value is consistent with previous estimates, such as $A_{BP}/A_{RP} = 1.686 \pm 0.016$ and $1.700 \pm 0.007$, derived in \citet{wang2019} using two different methods.

 Furthermore, we tested how sensitive this anchor point was to the quality of the adopted parallax.
 Restricting the RC selection to a parallax precision ($\sigma_{\varpi}/\varpi$) better than 10\% (rather than 20\%) reduces the sample size from 8,426 to 7,719 stars and shifts $A_{BP}/A_{RP}$ only slightly, to $1.700 \pm 0.004$.
 This fractional variation of merely 0.3\% demonstrates that our adopted anchor point ($A_{BP}/A_{RP} = 1.694 \pm 0.004$) is robust against parallax uncertainties.